bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 - `BASIC`
 - `STANDARD`

-These provide the majority of lint rules you may want to apply.Additionally, Buf provides "extra top-level" categories, currently:
+These provide the majority of lint rules you may want to apply.

+Additionally, Buf provides "extra top-level" categories, currently:

 - `COMMENTS`
 - `UNARY_RPC`